mjladd/mjladd/README.md

 ## Hello there 👋

 I'm Mike.
 I like building infrastructure and infrastructure teams.
-In my new gig, I get to build instrastructure for data.
+In my current gig, I get to build instrastructure for data.

 I work at [NCSA](https://www.ncsasports.org/) as a director of Data Engineering.